melio0504/kotsekoto/README.md

 ## License

-This project is for educational and demonstration purposes.
-Feel free to modify and use for your own projects.
+This project is licensed under the MIT License.
+It is intended for educational and demonstration purposes.

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Test thoroughly
-5. Submit a pull request